LawnchairLauncher/lawnicons/.github/icontool_guide.md

 ```

 ## General syntax
-Adding the flag `-m` will generate a list item (depending on the subcommand), like:
+Adding the flag `-m` will generate a list item (depending on the subcommand) that looks like this:
 ```
 * App Name (component info)
 ```